Schaumburg, Illinois: 20th century

-In the mid-1990s, many restaurants came to the village of Schaumburg: Pizzeria Uno (tourism version), Outback Steakhouse, Chevy's, Champps, Chandlers, P.F.
-Chang's, Hooters, Rainforest Café, Red Lobster, Joe's Crab Shack, Benihana, and Maggiano's opened in the area during this time.

 In 1994, the village bought the Schaumburg Regional Airport from its formerly-private owners and refurbished it with 90% of the funds for the purchase and refurbishment acquired by federal grant, 5% from the State of Illinois, 2.5% Cook County and the village putting up the remaining 2.5%, with the village gaining 100% control of the property.

 The village finalized the purchase of the Town Square shopping center (also previously known as Olde Town Centre) in 1995, and began a slow, but now complete, redevelopment.
 The 27 acre site at the southwest corner of Schaumburg and Roselle roads has been transformed into a diverse development offering several stores, the Schaumburg Township District Library (relocated from Bethel Lane), a few other offices and services, such as temp agencies, and a public amphitheater set in a walk-through area that was designed to be available as a gathering point for citizens.
 The area also still includes the Trickster Gallery, a museum celebrating the heritage of the Native Americans indigenous to the area.
 The new development was designed to be "the new downtown", but this largely did not catch on and is primarily used by Schaumburg's government.

 Minor league baseball came to the village in the spring of 1999.
-Alexian Field (named for Alexian Brothers Hospital in the adjacent Elk Grove Village), a 7,000-seat baseball stadium, was built in partnership with the Schaumburg Park District.
+Alexian Field (named for Alexian Brothers Hospital in the adjacent Elk Grove Village), a 7,365-seat baseball stadium, was built in partnership with the Schaumburg Park District.
 Alexian Field was home to the Schaumburg Flyers, a member of the independent Northern League.
 The Northern League split after the 2010 season with several teams joining three other independent professional leagues.
-Alexian Field was without a professional team for the 2011 season but in 2012 became home to the Frontier League's Schaumburg Boomers and was renamed Boomers Stadium.
+Alexian Field was without a professional team for the 2011 season but in 2012 became home to the Frontier League's Schaumburg Boomers and was renamed Wintrust Field in 2021.

 21st century

 In 2000, the village purchased 45 acre next to a short, independent stretch of Meacham Road.
 This was developed into the Renaissance Schaumburg Hotel & Convention Center.

-Schaumburg's population as of the year 2000 was 75,386 according to U.S. Census.